 As this report outlines, New York City's Close to Home initiative represented more than moving jurisdictional control over residential services from one place to another.
-Rather, it was a shift in philosophy that recognized the importance of prioritizing communities over incarceration.
+Rather, it was a fundamental shift in philosophy, which recognized the importance of prioritizing communities over incarceration.
 As many of the individuals interviewed for this report noted, this steadfast commitment by leaders across the system to a set of core guiding principles enabled the City and State to work through disagreements and for local stakeholders to meet the daunting deadlines outlined by the legislation.
-This process of realignment included a review of many different parts of the system, from how decisions about placements were made to how funding was funneled to new programs and services and even which agencies would have primary responsibility for the system.
+This realignment included a review of many different parts of the system, from how decisions about placements were made to how funding was funneled to new programs and services, and even which agencies would have primary responsibility for the system.

-This process, however, could not have been effective without the involvement of a diverse group of stakeholders.
-From the beginning, the City established an inclusive process that would account for different perspectives when designing C2H.
-Youth, families, advocates, and providers pushed the envelope around changes that agency officials may not have otherwise considered, such as what types of programs would most benefit youth and communities.
-Separately, city agencies have also established and maintained strong working relationships that have continued to help C2H remain in place.
+This process could not have been effective without the involvement of a diverse group of stakeholders.
+From the beginning, the City included different perspectives in the process, including those of youth, families, advocates, and providers, many of whom pushed the envelope around changes that otherwise may not have been considered, such as what types of programs would most benefit youth and communities.
+Separately, City agencies established and maintained strong working relationships that have continued to help C2H remain in place.
+Throughout this time, the City has also continued to see significant declines in its juvenile arrest rates.